-Acquired In-Process Research and Development ("IPR&D") and Deferred Income Tax Liability - The fair value of identifiable acquired in-process research and development intangible assets consisting of \$31.7 million pertaining to the OPC1 program that is currently in a Phase 1/2a clinical trial for SCI, which has been partially funded by the California Institute for Regenerative Medicine and \$14.8 million pertaining to the VAC2 program, which is a non-patient-specific ("off-the-shelf") cancer immunotherapy derived from pluripotent stem cells for which a clinical trial in non-small cell lung cancer is being funded and sponsored by Cancer Research UK.
+IPR&D and Deferred Income Tax Liability - The fair value of identifiable acquired IPR&D intangible assets consisting of \$31.7 million pertaining to the OPC1 program that is currently in a Phase 1/2a clinical trial for SCI, which has been partially funded by the California Institute for Regenerative Medicine and \$14.8 million pertaining to the VAC2 program, which is an allogeneic, or "off-the-shelf," cancer immunotherapy derived from pluripotent stem cells for which a clinical trial in non-small cell lung cancer is being funded and sponsored by Cancer Research UK.
 The identification of these intangible assets are based on consideration of historical experience and a market participant's view further discussed below; collectively, OPC1 and VAC2 are referred to as the "AST-Clinical Programs".
 These intangible assets are valued primarily through the use of a probability weighted discounted cash flow method under the income approach further discussed below.
-Lineage considered the VAC1 program, an autologous product candidate, manufactured from cells that come from the patient, and due to significant risks, substantial costs and limited opportunities in its current state associated with the VAC1 program, Lineage management considered this program to have de minimis value.
+Lineage considered Asterias' VAC1 program, which is an autologous, or patient-specific, cancer immunotherapy derived from the patient's own cells, to have de minimis value due to significant risks, substantial costs and limited opportunities.